trybushenko/trybushenko/README.md

 ### Hi there 👋

-- 🌱 I’m Data Scientist and Deep Learning Engineer.
+- 🌱 I’m AI Engineer.